Sservice 10

 Since hymns and anthems are not part of the traditional structure of ordinary and propers, we can use a great deal of freedom in placing them.
 Being liturgical does not require that we place them in the same place every week.
 On the contrary, we will enhance the basic structure if we place them thoughtfully in order to reinforce it.
 Besides using hymns and anthems to actually perform parts of the ordinary and propers, they can be used for these three other purposes: 1) to repeat the thought of a section.
 For example, After a scripture is read, a song using the same words can be sung.
 2) To anticipate a section.
 For example, before a scripture is read, a hymn can be sung on the same topic which that scripture will address.
 3) To provide a meditation on a portion.
 For example, after the sermon, a hymn can be used which goes over many of the same concepts.

 Now, looking at the service from beginning to end, the first problem to consider is how to relate the public order of confession to the experienced beginning of the worship celebration.
-The problem is that when a major, joyful opening hymn is used prior to confession, the opening Psalm’s function of starting the service is made redundant and meaningless.
+The problem is that when a major, joyful opening hymn is used prior to confession, then after the absolution, the opening Psalm’s function of starting the service is made redundant and meaningless.
 Moreover, it is also difficult to present the Kyrie as an act of acclamation, when it follows so close upon the confession time, and when the opening Psalm does not have a joyful feeling.
 This book’s purpose is not to debate whether or not to include the order of confession.
 On the one hand, theologian Peter Brunner concludes, in his book Worship in the Name of Jesus, that there is no biblical reason to repeat a confession/absolution ceremony week after week.1 On the other hand, there are many pastors and laymen who treasure this ceremony as one of the high points oftheir Sunday experience.
 If it is used, the first thing that we can acknowledge is that since it is a later addition to the service, we are not being “anti-liturgical” if we exercise freedom in its placement.
 In fact, by varying it’s placement, we call attention to it and help it to be experienced in new ways.
 It can be placed just before communion, for example.
 If it is placed at the beginning, it shows more sensitivity to the intent of the liturgy to present it as something before the service rather than as if it were the beginning of the service.
 This can be done by having the confession part before any hymn, or after a meditative, thoughtful hymn that will not feel like the festive beginning of the service.
+The confession ould also fit in well as an introduction to the communion portion.

 OPENING PSALM